In a nutshell, I believe:

 I am also reasonably certain that some of you are thinking I may be skipping church because I am angry at God for letting my daughter suffer with brain cancer and disabilities.
 Once again, you can rest assured, I didn’t quit attending church because I’m mad at God.
 Although honestly, I must confess, ever since Bethany was diagnosed with a brain tumor I have had periods of being both mad at God and at other Christians from time to time!

 I don’t go to church anymore because doing so is just too difficult for me.
-My own disability makes me tired and in pain!
+My own disability (debilitating hip arthritis and spinal stenosis) makes me tired and in pain!
 It’s really hard for me to physically sit, stand, or walk for any length of time.
 It’s also really hard to physically handle my daughter’s seizures and meltdowns anywhere other than at home.

 When Bethany gets angry she gets aggressive and doesn’t care who she may hurt while in a rage.
 Bethany thinks she has exclusive rights to sprawl out on the couch in the church foyer.
 The battle over that couch became overwhelming for me.
 Obviously I couldn’t allow my daughter to push, kick, or hit others because they dared to sit on “HER” couch in the church foyer!!